So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 Putting It All Together

-There are five factors that help determine the value of a sports card.
+Five factors help determine the value of a sports card.

 1. Star Power